Eight charred bodies found in Bengal’s Birbhum hours after TMC deputy gram pradhan’s death

-At least eight charred bodies were found at Rampurhat in West Bengal’s Birbhum district Tuesday following several fire and bombing incidents, hours after a deputy gram pradhan of the Trinamool Congress was killed in a bomb attack, according to sources.
+At least eight charred bodies were found at Rampurhat in West Bengal’s Birbhum district Tuesday following several incidents of fire and bombing, hours after a deputy gram pradhan of the Trinamool Congress was killed in a bomb attack, a senior police official said.

-While local sources claimed ten people have died, police confirmed only seven deaths.
-The police said they are yet to ascertain the cause of the fires and said that an investigation has been initiated.
-“Seven charred bodies have been recovered.
-We are investigating,” said superintendent of police Nagendranath Tripathi.
-A huge police contingent has been deployed in the area.
+Officials also said 11 people have been arrested from the area so far and the inspector-in-charge and sub-divisional police officer (SDPO) of Rampurhat have been suspended.
+A huge police contingent has also been deployed in the area.

+“Three injured people were rescued last night after seven to eight houses were gutted in the fire.
+One of them died today.
+Also, when the fire was brought to control, a team of police officials found seven charred bodies.
+All the seven bodies were recovered from one house.
+Total, eight have died in the incident,” said DGP Manoj Malvia at the West Bengal Police headquarters in Bhavani Bhawan.

-Several bombs were hurled and five houses were set on fire after the incident at Bogtui, said sources.
-They claimed three bodies were recovered on Monday night and seven on Tuesday.
+Several bombs were hurled and houses were set on fire after the incident at Bogtui, said sources.
+They also claimed three bodies were recovered on Monday night and seven on Tuesday.

 TMC Birbhum district president Anubrata Mondal said the police will nab the killers of Sheikh.
 “Footage of security cameras installed around the crime scene is being examined,” said Mondal.